AdIkUnDlIyA99/ConCur-Programming_in_Java-VITyarthi_Project-25BAI10634/README.md

 Invalid amounts, unknown currencies, missing rates, and invalid menu choices should produce helpful errors without terminating the program.
 Automated tests are under `src/test/java`.

-## Screenshots (optional but recommended)

-Recommended screenshots are the main menu, a successful conversion, conversion history, and CSV export.
-Save them in `docs/screenshots/` and add them here with Markdown image links.

 ## Project structure